simozzer/Sidoku/readme.md

-TODO:: use diffent classes for FAST version, to remove conditionals
+TODONE:: use diffent classes for FAST version, to remove conditionals